Anzac Test: Demise

-In August 2015 the National Rugby League (NRL) announced a new $925 million (Australian) TV deal.
+In August 2015, the National Rugby League (NRL) announced a new $925 million TV deal.
 A key component of the deal was increased provisions promoting player welfare and satisfaction, shortening the NRL regular season from 26 weeks to 25.
 The traditional early-May representative weekend was removed from the calendar, with the Anzac Test disbanded.
 Australia-New Zealand tests and other international series will be given "new priority" in a dedicated window after the NRL season.
 The Pacific tests were shifted to a Sunday afternoon slot, on the same day as game 2 of the State of Origin series.

 The final test was played on 5 May 2017 at the Canberra Stadium with the Kangaroos winning 30–12 in front of 18,535 fans, the lowest attendance in Anzac Test history.

 Men's Test Match Results

 Australia have won all but three Anzac Tests, while New Zealand have hosted only three tests.